 What other orders are available to the court?

 Instead of simply making a ‘lives with’ in favour of one parent and a ‘spends time with’ order in favour of the other parent, a court may under Section 8 make a child arrangements (‘lives with’) order in favour of two or more persons who do not live together.

 It is not necessary for the parents to have exactly the same amount of time with the child for it to be in the child’s best interests for each parent to have a ‘lives with’ order.
-In Re P (Children) (Shared Residence Order) EWCA Civ 1639, 2FLR347, Wall LJ stressed that ‘such an order emphasises the fact that both parents are equal in the eyes of the law and that they have equal duties and responsibilities as parents.

 The order can have the additional advantage of conveying the court’s message that neither parent is in control and that the court expects parents to co-operate with each other for the benefit of their children’.

 The two remaining orders available under section 8 of the Children Act 1989 are:

 A ‘prohibited steps order’ – an order that no step which could be taken by a parent in meeting their parental responsibility for the child and which is of a kind specified in the order (eg not to take a child out of the jurisdiction) shall be taken by any person without the consent of the court;

 The other is a ‘specific issue order’ – an order giving directions for the purpose of determining a specific question which has arisen, or which may arise, in connection with any aspect of parental responsibility for a child (eg in relation to the appropriate schooling or religious education for a child where there is no agreement between the parents).

 What are the likely costs in respect of obtaining such orders?

 It is not possible to give a definitive estimate of potential fees before meeting with you and discussing the issues/areas of dispute and getting a clear idea of what it is that you want.